 Student Conduct Procedures

 The conduct process follows procedures to ensure basic fairness regardless of the method of adjudication.
-Students may select a student conduct advisor of their choice during these processes.
-Guilford College has a pool of faculty and staff trained to serve in this role.

 - Links to general information about the College's student conduct processes

 In some instances, incidents and/or allegations are most appropriately resolved in a manner not resulting in formal student conduct charges.
 Means of resolution may include meeting with a hearing officer, the Counseling Center, and/or other faculty/staff or other campus or off-campus resources as appropriate.

 In certain cases, an expedited resolution may be offered to the student.
 This is a means to resolve the student conduct case by email, and for which an administrative hearing will not be required.
 However an administrative hearing may still be requested by the student.
 An expedited resolution is only offered at the discretion of the hearing officer based on the following considerations: